Toby70b/GoTodoApp/README.md

 # GoTodoApp

-This is just a simple REST API made in GO which I used to practice writing in GO, and understanding how dependency injection can be done within GO.
+This is just a simple REST API made in Go which I used to practice writing in Go, and understanding how dependency injection can be done within Go.

 ## API spec